awesomeeng/zephjs/docs/GetStartedSite.md

 <component-name>.css
 ```

-THese files can then be populate appropriately.
+These files can then be populate appropriately.

 If one is new to ZephJS it is strongly recommended to read the [Component Quick Start](./ComponentQuickStart.md) guide to learn about how to write ZephJS components.